TallerThanShort/nitro-conditions/README.md

 # nitro conditions

-These are the T&C's to my Nitro Giveaways.
+These are the T&C's to my Discord Nitro Giveaways.

 Pretty simple: